 Finally, you will want to get a letter from your employer that confirms a number of details about your claim.
 Your employer should state the dates you have missed, your rate of pay, and the number of hours you work during each pay period.

-How Lost Wages Are Calculated After a Car Accident
+How Lost Wages Are Calculated After a Car Accident in Huntsville

 To calculate your lost wages, the formula will usually depend on whether you are an hourly employee or a salaried one.
 Each formula accounts for your base lost wages.